tethysplatform/tethys/docs/getting_started/model.rst

 This class is not only used to define the tables for your persistent store, it will also be used to create objects for interacting with your data.

+Be sure to save the changes to :file:`model.py` and close before proceeding.

 Create an Initialization Function
 =================================